 All fish much be released in accordance with your 772 permit – there are no exceptions.

 Some of the training workshops for this year are already full but there are some spaces open in select areas.
-Here are some links:
+For more information, see:

-The easiest way is to “like” the TIC Facebook page – this keeps you in touch with other teachers and coaches.
-Sometimes if you have a question or problem, this is the fastest way to get a response.
+The easiest way is to “like” the Trout in the Classroom Facebook Page.
+This keeps you in touch with other teachers and coaches.
+Sometimes, if you have a question or problem, this is the fastest way to get a response.